thenetworkstate/luma2discord/README.md

    - `heroku addons:create` is the command to add a new addon to your Heroku app.
    - `heroku-postgresql` is the name of the addon, which is Heroku's managed PostgreSQL database service.
-   - `hobby-dev` is the plan tier.
+   - `essential-0` is the plan tier.
 It's their cheapest tier of Heroku PostgreSQL, suitable for development and small projects.
 It has some limitations, including: 10,000 row limit, 1 GB of storage, no automatic backups, limited concurrent connections.
    - `--app your-app-name` specifies which Heroku app to add this database to.
 Replace `your-app-name` with the actual name of your Heroku app.

 5. Set up the necessary environment variables: